To become a producer you need a mix of creative, organisational and motivational skills.

 Strong industry connections and a central London location on the doorstep of world-leading broadcasters and production companies will give you a real advantage.

-What can I expect as a producer?
+What can I expect from a career as a producer?

 As a producer you are a multi-skilled film and television project manager.
 Overseeing the entire project lifecycle, you lead and organise teams to make sure projects are delivered on time and within budget.